isc-projects/kea/doc/sphinx/arm/admin.rst

 -  ``db-upgrade`` — conducts a database schema upgrade.
 This is useful when upgrading Kea.

--  ``lease-dump`` — dumps the contents of the lease database (for MySQL, PostgreSQL, or CQL backends) to a CSV (comma-separated values) text file.
+-  ``lease-dump`` — dumps the contents of the lease database (for MySQL or PostgreSQL backends) to a CSV (comma-separated values) text file.
+(Support for the Cassandra backend has been deprecated.)
    The first line of the file contains the column names.
+This can be used as a way to switch from a database backend to a memfile backend.
-This is meant to be used as a diagnostic tool, so it provides a portable, human-readable form of the lease data.
+   Alternatively, it can be used as a diagnostic tool, so it provides a portable form of the lease data.

 ``backend`` specifies the type of backend database.
 The currently supported types are: